Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 590 will be 216% quicker than the Radeon R7 360 in general, due to its greater data rate. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 590 should perform a lot faster than the Radeon R7 360 in general. (explain)

-Texel RateThe GeForce GTX 590 is a lot (approximately 54%) better at texture filtering than the Radeon R7 360. (explain)
+Texel RateThe GeForce GTX 590 is much (about 54%) faster with regards to AF than the Radeon R7 360. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 590 is superior to the Radeon R7 360, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 590 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison